AlessioMobilia/TopoScope/README.md

 # Toposcope

+The source code was originally forked from the [Toposcope Repository](https://github.com/Zitong-Jin/TopoScope) by Ziton Jin.
+I am modifying the code for my thesis research only.

 ## What is TopoScope?

 TopoScope is an AS relationship inference algorithm that combines ensemble learning and Bayesian networks.
 In addition, TopoScope also supports hidden link inference.
 You can learn more about TopoScope in IMC 2020.